Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022, Lismore had a median income among taxpayers of $42,438 with average level standing at $54,320.
-This is lower than national averages and compares to levels of $49,459 and $62,998 across Rest of NSW respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $47,789 (median) and $61,170 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Lismore all fall between the 12th and 19th percentiles nationally.
-The data shows 29.1% of population (4,083 individuals) fall within $1,500 - 2,999 income range, mirroring region where 29.9% occupy this bracket.
-Housing affordability pressures are severe with only 82.4% of income remaining, ranking at 12th percentile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022, Lismore SA2 had a median income among taxpayers of $42,438 and an average income of $54,320.
+These figures are lower than the national averages of $49,459 and $62,998 respectively for Rest of NSW.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated median income as of September 2025 is approximately $47,789, while the average is estimated to be around $61,170.
+According to 2021 Census figures, incomes in Lismore fall between the 11th and 18th percentiles nationally for household, family, and personal incomes.
+In Lismore, 29.1% of the population (4,083 individuals) have incomes ranging from $1,500 to $2,999, similar to the 29.9% in this income bracket regionally.
+Housing affordability pressures are severe with only 82.4% of income remaining, ranking at the 12th percentile nationally.

 Frequently Asked Questions - Income